imanol309/imanol309/README.md

 <h3 align="center"> Who am I and what do I like? 🤔💥</h3>

-#### +4 years of experience as a Software developer, performing different roles such as developer, QA automation, project leader, and mentoring new interns and juniors in the company.
-In the projects that I have worked on, I increased the speed by up to 40% and drastically improved the User Interface (UI) implementing them with the best practices.
+#### Full-stack developer with 4 years of experience building web and mobile applications using JavaScript, TypeScript, React, Angular, Node.js, and other technologies.
+I have worked on projects in various industries such as healthcare, education, and consulting, leading teams and mentoring junior developers.
+I excel at improving the user experience, scalability, and performance of the projects I work on.
+I seek to bring my experience in UX and scalability to drive the growth of the company.

 - I like basketball 🏀
 - The series based on real events.🎬